aboulogeorgos/multiCarrierTransmissions/README.md

 ## Support
 If you are having issues, please let us know.
 We have a mailing list located at: in_development

+## License
+The project is licensed under the MIT license.

 ## Authors
 - Alexandros Apostolos A. Boulogeorgos (e-mail: al.boulogeorgos@ieee.org)